Weak decays of triply heavy baryons in the light-front approach: Numerical results and phenomenological applications

 \subsection{Nonleptonic decays}

-In this subsection, we will only consider the contribution from the factorable W-emission diagram, where a W boson is emitted outward into a pseudoscalar or vector/axial-vector meson.
-The decay widths are respectively obtained as
+In this subsection, we will only consider the contribution from the factorable W-emission diagram, in which the W boson is emitted outward and decays into a pseudoscalar or vector meson.